javier-rozalen/ml-tools-for-qm/README.md

 <p align="center"><img src="assets/HO_training.gif" width="100%" height="auto" /></p>

+## Uninstall
+To remove the virtual environment created with Option 1 follow the steps below:

+1. Make sure your current environment is not `ml-tools-for-qm`, or if it is, type:

+`conda deactivate`

+2. Remove the environment.

+`conda remove -n ml-tools-for-qm --all`

+3. Remove the local repository.

+Windows: `rmdir /S ml-tools-for-qm`

+Linux/MacOS: `rm -r ml-tools-for-qm`

 ## Support
 If you have any questions or issues, please contact us at jrozalen@ub.edu.